allanalderson/FrozenFrameDog/README.md

 If vMix input 2 is a LIST OF VIDEOS, configure its trigger: OnTransitionIn, SelectIndex, Input 2, Delay 0, Value 1 AND OnCompletion, CutDirect, Input 1.

 vMix General settings should be Automatically mix audio

+!
+Keep vMix in the front to capture the keystrokes !